rdkcentral/rdkb-halif-bridge-util/docs/pages/BridgeUtilHalSpec.md

 ## Logging and debugging requirements

-The component is should log all the error and critical informative messages which helps to debug/triage the issues and understand the functional flow of the system.
+The Bridge Utils HAL component must record all errors and critical informative messages.
+This can be achieved by using either the printf or the syslog method.
+These tools are useful in identifying, and debugging the issues and understanding the functional flow of the system.

-The logging should be consistence across all HAL components.
+It is recommended that each HAL component follows the same logging process.
+If logging is required, vendors should log in to the bridge_util_vendor_hal.log file, which can be found in the /var/tmp/ or /rdklogs/logs/ directories.

-If the vendor is going to log then it has to be logged in `bridge-util_vendor_hal.log` file name.
+To ensure consistency with Linux standard logging, it is recommended that log levels be defined.

-Logging should be defined with log levels as per Linux standard logging.
+Log levels can be FATAL, ERROR, WARNING, NOTICE, INFO, DEBUG, TRACE

 ## Memory and performance requirements